Nika414/Nika414/README.md

 I'm passionate about Frontend development, but especially I'm in love with **React**!

-Working as HR specialist and participating in It-related projects I realized that my passion is web development.
 Web development attracts me with the opportunity to influence the visual component of web applications.
 I find it essential to create not only more convenient, but also intuitive user interfaces.